TRI-Actions/terraform-infra/README.md

 ## A custom GitHub Actions module for terraform-infra pipelines

-This is a custom module for use by terraform-/<NAME/>-infra repositories, such as terraform-ss-core-infra, terraform-simm-infra, etc.
+This is a custom module for use by terraform-NAME-infra repositories, such as terraform-ss-core-infra, terraform-simm-infra, etc.

 ## Prerequisites
     - Terraform statefile bucket must be set up for use
-    - All repos using this pipeline must have the name format terraform-/<NAME/>-infra.
+    - All repos using this pipeline must have the name format terraform-NAME-infra.
 Any other format will cause issues

 ## Inputs